mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 4. These scout groups' leaders can sign in (again using their Scouts Vic membership details) to check which of their members have registered, and which patrols they've been allocated to.
-5. When the event begins, every member is signed in using Brownsea's admin portal, given a 2-way radio to keep, and sets up cap with their patrol.
+5. When the event begins, every member is checked in using Brownsea's admin portal, given a 2-way radio to keep, and sets up camp with their patrol.
-6. Each patrol is sent off to one of the activities on their priority list.
+6. When activities begin, each patrol is sent off to one of the activities on their priority list.
-7. On arrival, the patrol checks in by radioing their identity and location to the RadioActiv8 team at Starfleet Command (which is also one of the activities), does the activity, and checks out the same way.
+7. On arrival at their activity, the patrol checks in by radioing their identity and location to the RadioActiv8 team at Starfleet Command (which is also one of the activities), does the activity, and checks out the same way.
 8. This continues throughout the weekend, and each patrol gets to complete _most_ of their preferred activities.
 9. After the weekend, each member can access a web page listing which award